BennettElisa/deepDiveNodejs/README.md

-# Deep Dive Into Node
+# Optimizing Applications with Node.js

-# This repo will serve as a point of reference for further learning related to Node - a runtime environment for executing JS Code
+This repo will serve as a point of reference for further learning related to Node - a runtime environment for executing JS Code

 ## Node was created by Ryan Dahl and is ...